illinois-cs241/assignment-docs/critical_concurrency.md

 Note that most barrier implementations (including the pthread library barrier) are "reusable", but never say so.
 This is because it simply does not make sense to have a "not-reusable" barrier.
 Thus, we are only iterating to you that the barrier your build should be reusable so that you understand what  it means.

-You can find more info in the [WIKI](https://github.com/angrave/SystemProgramming/wiki/Synchronization%2C-Part-6%3A-Implementing-a-barrier)
+You can find more info in the [barriers coursebook entry](http://cs241.cs.illinois.edu/coursebook/Synchronization#barriers)

 Your goal is to implement the functions